-Dr. LOCALA: And there are some that are actually used to decrease inflammation and decrease reactions in the skin, and others that would actually increase inflammation called proinflammatory cytokines.
+D: And there are some that are actually used to decrease inflammation and decrease reactions in the skin, and others that would actually increase inflammation, called proinflammatory cytokines.

-Ms. PALCISCO: I learned a lot of tools about, you know, managing stress, managing my emotions and the connection between my health and those things.
+MONTAGNE: I learned a lot of tools about, you know, managing stress, managing my emotions, and the connection between my health and those things.

-Dr. LOCALA: Because the dermatologist can say this is a doctor who works with us in our clinic.
-We'd like you to see him, that there's less of a stigma attached to that and they're more willing to come to see me.
+D: Because the dermatologist can say, this is a doctor who works with us in our clinic; we'd like you to see him - that there's less of a stigma attached to that, and they're more willing to come to see me.